WelcomeToThursday/WTT-Campaigns/README.md

 2. Choose the creation card, select a campaign, and set up your character's faction and appearance.
 3. Select perks within the point budget.
 Detrimental perks provide room for beneficial ones; incompatible choices cannot be combined.
 Confirm the selection to save.
 4. Select the new character's card to switch to it.
 Creating a character leaves your regular PMC active until you switch, and does not clone existing progress.
-5. Use the **PERKS** tab beside Skills and Mastery to inspect saved modifiers and open the editor.
+5. Use the **MODIFIERS** tab beside Skills and Mastery to inspect saved modifiers.
+Open the editor from the character selector to change selections.
 Editing is subject to the campaign's rules and is unavailable during raids.

 The campaign hub contains the campaign overview, Battle Pass, rewards and Story pages.
 Available rewards and story content depend on the selected campaign.
 Missing content dependencies leave the affected rewards locked.